 The Marketing and Communications team provides leadership, support and guidance for social media accounts that fall under the College of Arts and Sciences.
 Successful UB accounts have strong, well thought out strategies that meet the standards and practices required for all official university social media accounts.

 Email marketing is a cost effective way to communicate with your audience.
-Our team works with the MailChimp platform to create properly branded emails.
+Our team works with a third-party email platform to create properly branded emails.

 Our team also coordinates email marketing campagins for alumni and friends through the central alumni system and database.
 Please contact us when you need to email alumni and we can assist you.

-The Point is the monthly email newsletter created to share news and information to College of Arts and Sciences faculty and staff.
+The Point is a monthly email newsletter sent to faculty and staff on the third Thursday of every month during the fall and spring semesters.
+It contains news and stories about the College of Arts and Sciences as well as top-level information for employees.
 The Point is produced and deployed by the CAS Marketing and Communications team on behalf of the College and the Dean.

 To submit information for consideration in The Point, please fill out the news and achievement form.

-Need to Know is a weekly email newsletter created to share the most recent COVID-19 updates, pertinent news and information to College of Arts and Sciences faculty and staff.
+Need to Know is a bi-weekly email newsletter sent during the academic semester to inform faculty and staff of pertinent news, deadlines, policies, events and more.
 Need to Know is produced and deployed by the CAS Marketing and Communications team on behalf of the College and the Dean.